-The Matic Network is a proposed solution to the problem of scalability in Dapps.
+The Polygon Network is a proposed solution to the problem of scalability in Dapps.
 It uses Proof of Stake (PoS) checkpoints on an Ethereum sidechain.

 This article will explain the problem of scalability and the Matic Network solution to this problem.